BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 data sets based on naming conventions.
 This scanning process works well for GSEA because GSEA outputs a folder of results files.

-To scan a folder click the |folder_button| button, then select a folder.
+To scan a folder click the |add_button| button and select **Scan folder for data sets to add**, then choose folder that contains the data files.
 If EnrichmentMap can detect data files it will automatically add one or more data sets to the list.
 You can also Drag-and-Drop folders onto the Data Set List to initiate a scan.